ros2/spdlog_vendor/QUALITY_DECLARATION.md

 ### API Stability Policy [1.iv]/[1.vi]

-`spdlog_vendor` does not have an API of its own, and will limit its dependency on `libyaml` to API stable releases within a released ROS distribution.
+`spdlog_vendor` does not have an API of its own, and will limit its dependency on `spdlog` to API stable releases within a released ROS distribution.

 ### ABI Stability Policy [1.v]/[1.vi]

-`spdlog_vendor` does not have an ABI of its own, and will limit its dependency on `libyaml` to ABI stable releases within a released ROS distribution.
+`spdlog_vendor` does not have an ABI of its own, and will limit its dependency on `spdlog` to ABI stable releases within a released ROS distribution.

 ## Change Control Process [2]